-For example, from October of 2016 to October of 2017, the national average price for a home increased by 6.8%, this based upon the House Price Report, or HPI.
-The Federal Housing Finance Agency then increased the conforming loan limit for 2018 by 6.8%.
-In 2018, the conforming loan limit was $453,100.
+For example, from October of 2017 to October of 2018, the national average price for a home increased again based upon the House Price Report or HPI.
+The Federal Housing Finance Agency then increased the conforming loan limit for 2019 $484,350.
 Subsequently, anything above $484,350 is a jumbo loan.
 Or is it?

 There are areas in the country where home values are higher than in other metropolitan areas.
 These high cost areas are located in larger metropolitan areas.
 But are home buyers in these locations at a disadvantage because home values are much higher?
 Do they have no choice but to buy a home in a high-cost area and take out a jumbo loan when a similar size home in other areas would be considered a conforming?
 There is a middle ground.